 Insufficient User Testing Integration

-Scheduling regular user testing sessions throughout prototyping phases, rather than treating testing as a final validation step, helps surface issues when they’re easier and less expensive to address.
+Scheduling regular user testing sessions throughout prototyping phases, rather than treating testing as a final validation step, helps surface issues when they are easier and less expensive to address.
 This iterative approach reduces the risk of fundamental design flaws making it through to production phases.

 Inadequate Documentation and Knowledge Transfer

 Poor documentation practices during prototyping can lead to lost insights and repeated mistakes as projects transition between teams or development phases.
-Maintaining clear records of design decisions, test results, and lessons learned ensures that valuable knowledge accumulates rather than disappears with team changes.
+Maintaining clear records of design decisions, test results, materials, suppliers, versions, and lessons learned ensures that valuable knowledge accumulates rather than disappears with team changes.

 Establishing standardized documentation processes early in prototyping phases prevents information gaps that can undermine later development efforts.
-This includes capturing not just what worked, but also what didn’t work and why, providing valuable guidance for future iterations and related projects.
+This includes capturing not just what worked, but also what did not work and why, providing valuable guidance for future iterations and related projects.

 Prototyping Budget & Cost Management